 Synonyms should be used to describe the same thing repeatedly if it is necessary to repeat oneself at all in an essay.

 To create a powerful and effective essay, use the following checklist for correct punctuation:

-When writing, one should only use sentence structures about which the writer is 100% certain.
+When writing an academic paper, one should only use sentence structures he or she is 100% certain about.
 When in doubt, use a reference guide to double check.

 The following list can help writers focus on the key grammar areas when checking an essay:

 "This web helped me with writing my essay.
 I'm really satisfied with the result of its work.
 All papers were delivered on time with high quality."

 Sarah S. reviewed EssaysProfessor on August 30, 2018 via SiteJabberClick to see the original review on an external website.Learn more about our commitment to verified reviews.